mohammadbashiri/classicalv1/README.md

-# classicalv1
+# classical V1

-Classical model of V1 with simple and complex cells
+Classical model of V1 with simple cells with Gabor shaped receptive fields and energy model complex cells